discordjs/guide/guide/popular-topics/common-questions.md

 ### What is the difference between a User and a GuildMember?

 A lot of users get confused as to what the difference between Users and GuildMembers is.
-The simple answer is that a User represent a global Discord user and a GuildMember represents a Discord user on a specific server.
-That means only GuildMembers can have permissions, roles, and nicknames, for example, because all these things are server-bound information that could be different on every server that user is in.
+The simple answer is that a User represents a global Discord user and a GuildMember represents a Discord user on a specific server.
+That means only GuildMembers can have permissions, roles, and nicknames, for example, because all of these things are server-bound information that could be different on each server that user is in.